rdaum/moor/README.md

 Once you're familiar with how the docker setup works, you can get more creative.

+Note this configuration is set up for a development -- it compiles in debug mode, and is to watch the source directory for changes, recompile, and redeploy as needed.

-An actual production deployment can be fairly easily derived from the `docker-compose.yml` file, and the provided `Dockerfile`.
+An actual production deployment can be fairly easily derived from the `docker-compose.yml` file, and the provided `Dockerfile` by removing the `cargo watch` pieces and adding `--release` etc.

 ### Why would I use this instead of the original LambdaMOO server?